dataaxiom/ghcr-cleanup-action/README.md

 To use a regular expression instead of a comma-seperated list set the `use-regex` option to true.

-Tag values can additionaly be expressed in the sha256: digest format.
+Tag values can additionaly be expressed in the sha256: digest string format.

 ### `delete-untagged`